 If you need to give receipts/statements to your clients as part of your business process, switching to digital receipts/statements is an excellent option.
 This makes it easier for your business and your customers to save all documents without wasting paper.

-Data saved digitally can be replicated and saved in multiple locations and devices at minimal cost thereby reducing the risk of data loss.
+Data saved digitally can be replicated and saved in multiple locations and devices at minimal cost, reducing the risk of data loss.
 As and when required, data is easily searchable.

-On the other hand, replicating physical files of data is a time consuming and costly affair.
-Also saving data in the same or different location requires additional physical office space, thus adding it to the overall cost.
+On the other hand, replicating physical data files is time-consuming and costly.
+Also, saving data in the same or different location requires additional physical office space, thus adding it to the overall cost.
 Over a long period of time, data on paper can also become illegible, thus posing a data loss risk.

-Most business contracts set out deadlines for delivery of products and services within a particular timeframe and have associated penalty clauses.
-The use of manual processes involving a lot of paperwork is inefficient and therefore can become a cause for delay in delivery and hence penalties imposed.
+Most business contracts set out deadlines for the delivery of products and services within a particular timeframe and have associated penalty clauses.
+The use of manual processes involving a lot of paperwork is inefficient and, therefore, can cause delay in delivery and hence penalties imposed.

 Sharing information among your employees is a key part of a successful company.
-But when everything is scribbled on papers, it can be difficult to transfer the information.
+But when everything is scribbled on paper, it can be difficult to transfer the information.

-Using digital tools not only reduces the amount of paper in the workplace but also makes it easier to share knowledge and exchange information over automated workflows without any loss of data.
-Employees can work seamlessly using a digital system instead of waiting for co-workers to hand over them paper files which are subject to misinterpretation and data loss at each step.
+Using digital tools reduces the amount of paper in the workplace and makes it easier to share knowledge and exchange information over automated workflows without any data loss.
+Employees can work seamlessly using a digital system instead of waiting for co-workers to hand over their paper files which are subject to misinterpretation and data loss at each step.

 In the face of any kind of natural disaster, the paper may be damaged beyond repair.
-Physical storage spaces are susceptible to major damage in case of fire, flooding, water seepage, earthquake, etc. Your paper records and those of your clients are easily be destroyed by any kind of natural disaster.
+Physical storage spaces are susceptible to major damage in case of fire, flooding, water seepage, earthquake, etc. Your paper records and your clients are easily destroyed by any kind of natural disaster.